Soham murders: Previous offences

 In April 1998, Huntley was arrested on suspicion of raping an 18-year-old woman.
 He admitted engaging in sex with the claimant, but claimed the act had been consensual.
 He was not charged.
 A month later, Huntley was charged and remanded in custody at HM Prison Wolds for one week after another 18-year-old Grimsby woman claimed Huntley beat and raped her while she was walking home from a local nightclub.
 This complainant stated Huntley had threatened to kill her before assaulting her.
 Huntley admitted having sex with this woman, but insisted the act had been consensual.
 The criminal charge was dropped a week later after the Crown Prosecution Service, having examined CCTV footage from the nightclub and environs and finding evidence of the two socialising within the nightclub, determined insufficient evidence existed to secure a conviction for this offence.
 As a result of this complaint, further rumours regarding Huntley's sexual violence also became community gossip, resulting in Huntley being fired from his job and forcing him to move into his mother's home.
 He was also forbidden from initiating contact with his baby daughter or her mother.

-In July 1998, police were notified that Huntley had sexually assaulted an 11-year-old girl in the town of Cleethorpes in September 1997, having also threatened to kill the child if she informed her mother.
-He was never charged with this offence, but subsequently confessed to this attack in April 2007.
+In July 1998, police were notified that Huntley had sexually assaulted an 11-year-old girl in the town of Cleethorpes in September 1997, having threatened to kill the child if she informed her mother.
+He was never charged with this offence, but confessed to this attack in April 2007.

 The final criminal allegation against Huntley prior to the Soham murders dates from July 1999.
-In this instance, a woman was raped and Huntley – by this stage suspected by police as being a serial sex offender – was interviewed.
-Huntley supplied a DNA sample to assist in their enquiries, with Carr also providing an alibi to support his claims of innocence.
-The victim of this assault later said that Huntley had not been the perpetrator of her assault.
-(This case differs from the others as the victim had not identified or named Huntley as being her assailant.)
+In this instance, a woman was raped, and Huntley – by this stage suspected by police of being a serial sex offender – was interviewed.
+Huntley supplied a DNA sample to assist in their enquiries, with Carr providing an alibi to support his claims of innocence.
+The victim of this assault later said Huntley had not been the perpetrator of her assault.
+This case differs from the others as the victim had not identified or named Huntley as being her assailant.
 (Note: Huntley had never been convicted of any of these criminal allegations; his burglary charge had remained on file.
-Howard Gilbert, then-headteacher of Soham Village College — having admitted the college's failure to check Huntley's references prior to offering him employment — later said that he would not have employed Huntley if he had been aware of the burglary charge, as one of Huntley's key responsibilities was to ensure security in the school grounds.)
+Howard Gilbert, the then headteacher of Soham Village College—having admitted the college's failure to check Huntley's references prior to offering him employment—later said that he would not have employed Huntley if he had been aware of the burglary charge, as one of Huntley's key responsibilities was to ensure security in the school grounds.)